trevormee/HTTP_Server/README.md

 **Screen_Captures Directory**

-Navigate into the Screen_Captures directory to find 4 screenshots of the project working on my end.
+Navigate into the Screen_Captures directory to find 6 screenshots of the project working on my end.
+- p2_client_server_connection_establishment.png: Displays an image of the client successfully establishing a connection to a server.
+- p2_client_server_terminal_indexhtml.png: Displays an image of the client successfully receiving index.html from the server.
 - p2_client_server_connection.png: Displays an image of the server and client successfully working via two terminals on the UWF SSH server.
 - p2_server_browser_404.png: Displays an image of the HTTP server and client (working as a browser) successfully, but not being able to render a fake html page.
 - p2_server_browser_dragon.png: Displays an image of the HTTP server and client (working as a browser) successfully and rendering testPresence.html with the img.jpg image of a dragon.